TanStack/table/README.md

   tdStyle: {}, // style object for the `td` component
   paginationStyle: {}, // style object for the `paginination` component

-  // Controlled State (see Using as a Fully Controlled Component below)
+  // Controlled Props (see Using as a Fully Controlled Component below)
   page: undefined,
   pageSize: undefined,
   sorting: undefined,
-  visibleSubComponents: undefined
+  visibleSubComponents: undefined,
+  // Controlled Callbacks
+  onExpand: undefined,
+  onPageChange: undefined,
+  onPageSizeChange: undefined,
 }
 ```